How To Transplant Tomatoes

 Tomatoes are by far the most popular vegetable (actually, it’s a fruit) grown in home vegetable gardens.

-There are many different ways to transplant tomatoes and everyone has their own way.
-Many gardeners have certain rituals and techniques they use to transplant their beloved tomatoes, and some even get down right religious about their methods.
+There are many different ways of planting tomatoes and everyone has their own way.
+Many gardeners have certain rituals and techniques they use to plant tomatoes, and some even get down right religious about their methods.

 Let’s get started!

-First, I want to discuss a bit about what I use when transplanting my tomatoes.
+First, I want to discuss a bit about what I use when planting tomatoes.

-In the picture above, I have the bare essentials I use to transplant tomatoes into my vegetable garden.
+In the picture above, I have the bare essentials I use to plant tomatoes into my vegetable garden.

 The first item on the left is Tomato-tone Organic Fertilizer.
 Tomato-tone is an organic, granular fertilizer that is specially formulated for growing great tomatoes.
 It has an NPK rating of 3-4-6 and offers millions of beneficial microorganisms.

 Next, we have a watering bottle made from a 2-liter soda bottle, and the tomato seedling.
-This particular tomato I’m transplanting is a ‘Mortgage Lifter‘ heirloom variety.
+This particular tomato I'm planting is a 'Mortgage Lifter' heirloom variety.

 You will need something to dig the planting hole with.
 I like to use post hole diggers to dig the holes for transplanting tomatoes.
 Tomatoes need to be planted deep and the post hole diggers work perfect for digging a deep hole quickly.

-Preparing The Planting Hole For The Tomato Transplant
+Preparing The Planting Hole For The Tomato Plant

 The first thing you need to do is determine where you will plant the tomato.
 Tomatoes need fertile soil with good drainage and plenty of sunlight; at least six to eight hours a day.
 Tomatoes should be spaced at least two feet apart to allow for maximize growth.
 Good spacing also helps to increase air circulation around the plants and reduces the risk of the spread of disease.